gogobook/Django-REST-Framework-Tutorial-zh_hant/api-guide/routers.md

 **name**: The name of the URL as used in `reverse` calls.
 May include the following format string:

-* `{basename}` - The base to use for the URL names that are created.
+* `{base_name}` - The base to use for the URL names that are created.

 **initkwargs**: A dictionary of any additional arguments that should be passed when instantiating the view.
-Note that the `detail`, `basename`, and `suffix` arguments are reserved for viewset introspection and are also used by the browsable API to generate the view name and breadcrumb links.
+Note that the `detail`, `base_name`, and `suffix` arguments are reserved for viewset introspection and are also used by the browsable API to generate the view name and breadcrumb links.

 ## Customizing dynamic routes